Jaxx Liberty Wallet – Should You Trust It?

-Private keys and codes are stored by the user, not on central servers, which can be hacked any time.
+Private keys and codes are stored by the user, not on central servers, which can be hacked at any time.
 This means that your keys are kept on a smartphone or a laptop in a program file.
 This makes it harder to hack your Jaxx wallet.

 When you are setting up an account, you are asked to install a PIN code.
-You will need to enter it every time you want to use Jaxx and any time, when you want to get access to secret data.
+You will need to enter it every time you want to use Jaxx and any time when you want to get access to secret data.
 For example, when attempting to see a seed phrase to restore access.

-Regaining access with a mnemonic 12 word phrase
+Regaining access with a mnemonic 12-word phrase

 The seed phrase is generated, when the wallet is set up and allows restoring access to funds in case of losing the key.
 Actually, the seed phrase is available in most of the wallets but we still couldn’t omit this feature in our Jaxx wallet review.

 This one is a rather standard element of any security system, which allows creating backups of the wallet to record it on a flash drive or another device.